Teisco: Guitars

 Teisco guitars were imported to the United States since 1959 or early 1960, and then re-badged as "Teisco Del Rey" after 1964.

 From 1948 to the early 1960s Teisco products often, like many Japanese products of the period, shared several designs with American and Western European products of the time including Hagström and EKO.

 However, in the early 1960s Teisco products became increasingly unique.
 Teisco guitars became notable for unusual body shapes, such as the May Queen design resembling an artist's palette, or other unusual features such as having four pickups (most guitars have two or three).
 The vast amount of controls; typically an individual switch for each pickup, plus a tone or phase inversion switch, along with as many as five tone and volume knobs gave a wide variety of sounds yet were easily switched while playing.

 After Kawai bought Teisco in 1967, they started to produce all the Teisco guitars, as well as their own brand, Apollo.
 Hound Dog Taylor famously used a variety of these Kawai-era Teiscos, which he bought at his local Sears department store.
-Jim Reid of The Jesus and Mary Chain used a Spectrum V. Also, James Iha of The Smashing Pumpkins played a K-2L, which can seen in the music video for Rocket as well as the inside of the Pisces Iscariot CD jewel case.
+Jim Reid of The Jesus and Mary Chain used a Spectrum 5.
+Also, James Iha of The Smashing Pumpkins played a K-2L, which can be seen in the music video for Rocket as well as the inside of the Pisces Iscariot CD jewel case.
 Ben Waugh (Scott Campbell), singer & guitarist for Apparition, The Sillies, and Scott Campbell Group played a modified ET-200 onstage and for studio recordings until it was stolen in 1985.

-Singer, songwriter Vance Brescia, guitarist and music director for Herman’s Hermits Starring Peter Noone and frequent guest musician with The Monkees, Micky Dolenz and other artists plays a Teisco Del Rey EP-8 model.
-He has played Teisco guitars since childhood and just before joining Peter Noone in 2001 found this one from the Teisco 1964 line screwed to the wall at a Guitar Center as junk art.
-He talked the manager into a trade, took the guitar home, rebuilt it and has played it on stage ever since.
-The light weight of this guitar is a bonus to the sonic attributes.

 Many Teisco guitars had a primitive tailed bridge in their extended tail bridges with limited timbre when used in an extended technique.
 When the strings are attacked behind the bridge, a 3rd bridge sound is created.
 This is one of the reasons these guitars became popular again during the 90s among many noise artists as a cheaper alternative for the Fender Jaguar or Jazzmaster, which were beginning to attract collector interest.